30 Sep Senior Hoarding: What is it and How Can You Help?

 Safety Issues Associated with Senior Hoarding

-There are also serious health and safety issues associated with hoarding.
-So, safety is another important thing to address with seniors who have difficulty reducing clutter.
+Additionally, there are also serious health and safety issues associated with hoarding.
+As a result, safety is another important thing to address with seniors who have difficulty reducing clutter.
 Hoarding elevates the chances of:

 - Fall risk.
 One of the first things we do as a senior home care agency is work with clients to declutter their homes and make them more accessible to prevent the risk of fall accidents.